 Make a donation that’s meaningful

 Here’s a list of possibilities; it also includes links to local Black-owned restaurants and businesses.
-Also support organizations led by other people of color, including immigrants and refugees.
+Support organizations led by other people of color, including immigrants and refugees.
 Engage in resource moving, addressing systemic wealth inequity stemming from colonial history and white supremacy culture, through your personal and professional networks.

 In person.
 If it’s possible and safe for you to be on the streets, get out there!
 Mask up, of course.
 Protests are being organized by many different groups; there are regular gatherings and marches organized by Rose City Justice (text “drip” to 420420 to receive text notices of events), and two common gathering places are Revolution Hall and downtown in Chapman Square.
 Please remember to not take up space where people who can speak from experience should have the mic.